How does resentment manifest in your life and how does feeding the mouth of this greedy emotion help fuel your own inner emotional demise?

 It won’t happen overnight but after some practice, you can live a life free from resentment and the nasty emotions it conceals itself as.
 Let go, forgive and open your life up to positivity, truth, and happiness.

 Stop feeding the monster of resentment, the change can only come from you.
-Focus on the power you have to positively impact your own life and others and let go of the ammo and all those useless resentments.
+Focus on the power you have to positively impact your own life and others.
+Let go of the ammo and all those useless resentments.

 This is just another lesson I am learning on the search for happiness.
 I hope this discovery uplifts your life like it has mine.